emagiz/emdocs/mds/microlearning/crashcourse-platform-create-configuring-unit-test.md

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-configuring-a-unit-test--entered-a-name.png"></p>

 The moment you hover over a certain message you will see two icons appear.
-One, the pencil, indicates the possiblity to edit the message.
+One, the pencil, indicates the possibility to edit the message.

 <p align="center"><img src="../../img/microlearning/crashcourse-platform-create-editing-test-messages--edit-test-message-icon.png"></p>